nwoki/fps-log-parser/Readme.md

 The application basically parses the COD2 (for now) server log file.
 It looks for:

 * Joins
-* Kills
-* Deaths
+* Kills and Deaths

 * **JOIN**
-When a player joins the server, he is added to the redis database as the following KEY:VALUE (<nick>:null).
-The key is the nick the player is curren
+When a player joins the server, he is reported to the stats collector service and added to the database if missing.

-game_id:[game_nick, auth_id]

 * **KILL & DEATH**
-Every kill and death is reported to the collector server *only* if the player has a valid account (see creating an account) and is logged in (see login section).
+Every kill and death is reported to the collector server for stats gathering

-* **QUIT**
-If the user was logged in, the application marks him as logged out and stops collecting information for that player id.